 For optimal WebCV experience, we recommend using Mozilla Firefox as your web browser.
 We have found that Firefox provides the fastest WebCV performance of any browser currently available.
 It is completely free and compatible with Windows, Mac, and Linux operating systems.
 Please visit the Firefox homepage to get started.
-Google Chrome currently works with WebCV, although it is not an officially supported browser by our software provider.

 In Internet Explorer 11: